INFORMATION DESIGN - EXERCISES

 2. Progress and submission link on E-Portfolio.

-At first, I tried to use a teapot icon to show the timeline and fermentation hierarchy but it looks weird.
-I tried to put the images of tea leaves to show where they are from, but it doesn't have enough space to put the name of the places.
+I used a teapot icon to show the timeline and fermentation hierarchy but it looks weird.
+I tried to put the images of tea leaves to show where they are from, but it doesn't have enough space to put the names of the places.
+Then, my friend told me that I could label out the areas.

 FEEDBACK